wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey

 [**Project Website**](https://structinfer.github.io/)

+This repo is the official implementation of the paper 'Benchmarking Structural Inference Methods for Interacting Dynamical Systems with Synthetic Data' accepted by NeurIPS2024 Datasets and Benchmarks Track. :sparkles:

 This repo maintains and updates benchmark on structural inference methods for interacting dynamical systems with synthetic data. :smile: